ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli.md

 - `--size value`: Size of the volume (in GB)
 - `--shareable`: Whether volume can be attached to multiple VMs
 - `--affinity-policy value`:  Affinity policy for data volume being created.
 Valid values are "affinity" and "anti-affinity".
 If --storage-pool is provided then this cannot be specified
-- `--affinity-instance value`:  PVM instance identifier or name to base volume affinity policy against; required if "-affinity-policy affinity" is specified and --affinity-volume is not provided
+- `--affinity-instance value`:  PVM instance identifier or name to base volume affinity policy against; required if "--affinity-policy affinity" is specified and --affinity-volume is not provided
-- `--affinity-volume value`: Volume identifier or name to base volume affinity policy against; required if "-affinity-policy affinity" is specified and --affinity-instance is not provided
+- `--affinity-volume value`: Volume identifier or name to base volume affinity policy against; required if "--affinity-policy affinity" is specified and --affinity-instance is not provided
-- `--anti-affinity-instances value`: Space separated list of instance identifiers or names to base volume anit-affinity policy against; required if "-affinity-policy anti-affinity" is specified and --anti-affinity-volumes is not provided
+- `--anti-affinity-instances value`: Space separated list of instance identifiers or names to base volume anit-affinity policy against; required if "--affinity-policy anti-affinity" is specified and --anti-affinity-volumes is not provided
-- `--anti-affinity-volumes value`: Space separated list of volume identifiers or names to base volume anti-affinity policy against; required if "-affinity-policy anti-affinity" is specified  and --anti-affinity-instances is not provided
+- `--anti-affinity-volumes value`: Space separated list of volume identifiers or names to base volume anti-affinity policy against; required if "--affinity-policy anti-affinity" is specified  and --anti-affinity-instances is not provided
 - `--json`: Format output in JSON.

 ---